 Fair Value Measurements and Financial Statement Presentation

-The fair values of the Company’s financial instruments measured at fair value and their respective levels in the fair value hierarchy as of March 31, 2022, were as follows:
+As of December 31, 2021, the Company had no financial instruments measured at fair value.
+The fair values of the Company’s financial instruments measured at fair value and their respective levels in the fair value hierarchy as of December 31, 2022, were as follows:

-The Company estimates the fair value of each Common Warrant as of the date of issuance and at the end of every fiscal period using a Black-Scholes option pricing model, which requires it to make predictive assumptions regarding future stock price volatility and dividend yield.
+The Company estimates the fair value of the Common Warrants as of the date of issuance and at the end of every fiscal period using a Black-Scholes option pricing model, which requires it to make predictive assumptions regarding future stock price volatility and dividend yield.
 The Company estimates the risk-free interest rate based on the United States Treasury

-zero-couponyield curve for the remaining life of the Common Warrant.
-The Company estimates its future stock price volatility using its historical volatility over the remaining life of the Common Warrant.
+zero-couponyield curve for the remaining life of the Common Warrants.
+The Company estimates its future stock price volatility using its historical volatility over the remaining life of the Common Warrants.
 The Company does not pay dividends and does not expect to pay dividends in the foreseeable future.

 The estimated fair values of the Common Warrants, and the assumptions used for the Black-Scholes option pricing model were as follows:

 non-currentportion of the Company’s financing lease obligations are also considered a financial instrument, which the Company measures at fair value for disclosure purposes.
-It is a Level 2 liability and had a fair value of $0.1 million as of March 31, 2022, and a fair value of $14.5 million as of December 31, 2021.
+It is a Level 2 liability and as of December 31, 2021, it had a fair value of $14.5 million.
+There is no

 Concentrations of Credit Risk